NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Sequence Models/Week 1 - Recurrent Neural Networks.md

 \end{align}
 $$
 Compared to the Simple RNN cells.
 We now introduce a new series of weight that is the update gate ($\Gamma_u$).

 This acts as a switch that learns base on the input and the previous word, if we should override the activation candidate ($\tilde{c}$) with the previous activation($c$).

+This gate if equal to 1 will force the input and previous activation through.
+However, in the gate is 0 then the current x value is ignored and the previous activation is passed though as the input.

+This binary will not be always true and their can be some interpolation between the intensity.
+However, it is easier to imagine this as a gate.

 ## LSTM
 ![[../../../../../NotebookAssets/Pasted image 20231117220135.png]]